Galledan/naruto-quiz/README.md

 # Goals of the project

--Username and Highscore
+- Username and Highscore
--Level System
+- Level System
--Timer for questions
+- Timer for questions
--More questions
+- More questions
--Better design for the app
+- Better design for the app